 Ciudad Bolivar Bolivar, Venezuela Travel Guide

-Venezuelan cooking developed from available ingredients and colonial history.
+Venezuelan cooking developed from available ingredients and from the colonial era history.
 African influences are noticeable in cooking techniques and root vegetable use.

 Meal Structure: Lunch ("almuerzo") is typically the largest meal, sometimes a multi-course affair.
 Dinner ("cena") is later, possibly lighter or substantial, depending on local habits.